gavinfielder/pft/README.md

 ```
 Note: tests with prefix `nocrash_` are specifically handled by the tester--instead of benching against printf, they just return automatic pass (assuming, of course, ft\_printf doesn't crash).
 They are disabled by default (see below for how to enable); I also encourage you to write your own nocrash\_ tests.

+### A Note on Wildcard Searching

+The \* needs to be escaped--usually, putting a string in double quotes is sufficient, but some terminals still treat it as a shell \*.
+You can either escape it manually (\\\*), or, to make this feature compatible with all terminals, **any character not valid for a C function name (alphanumeric + underscore) will be considered a wildcard**.
+This means instead of \*, you can also use @, or anything else your terminal doesn't recognize as a special character.
+The same is true for the enable-test and disable-test scripts.

 ## Workflow with PFT

 unit\_tests.c shows you all the tests that are available.
 Failing a test means that your output and/or return value was not the same as the libc printf.
 When this happens, there will be a new file, 'test\_results.txt', that holds information about the failed test, the first line of code for the test (most of them are one line anyway), what printf printed, and what ft\_printf printed.